rustdesk/doc.rustdesk.com/content/client/linux/_index.en.md

 #### Permissions Issue

-If SELinux is enabled, RustDesk will not work properly in either X11 or Wayland environments.
+If SELinux is enabled, RustDesk will not work properly in either X11 or Wayland environments, related [issues](https://github.com/search?q=repo%3Arustdesk%2Frustdesk+SElinux&type=issues).

 You can run: